Diego0761/Counter/README.md

-# Counter built using Vite ReactTS
+# Counter built with Vite & ReactTS
 # Also store the count in local storage.